top of page

 • Acquisition: Which channels do your users come from—organic, direct, paid search or something else?
 Within this section, the traffic acquisition report lets you compare various channels to see which has the highest engagement rate, number of conversions, and so on.

-The Google Analytics 4 traffic acquisition report showing users by default channel grouping
+The Google Analytics 4 traffic acquisition report showing users by default channel group

 • Engagement: How “sticky” are your users—that is, how likely are they to return to the site?
-This section also covers events and conversions.
+This section also covers events.
 One particularly interesting chart (shown below) plots event count over time, so you can see when there is a sudden change to one event relative to the others and troubleshoot it to keep users progressing through your customer journey.

 A Google Analytics 4 chart showing event count by event name over time for five different events, including session_start, first_visit, and user_engagement

-• Demographics: How does your audience break down by age, location, gender, and language?
+• User Attributes (previously Demographics): How does your audience break down by age, location, gender, and language?
 What interests do they share?
 The demographic details report shows engagement rate for each individual country, age bracket, gender and so on.
 This can help you understand who your content is resonating with—and who it is not.

-The Google Analytics 4 demographics overview showing users by country and town/city
+The Google Analytics 4 user attributes overview showing users by country and town/city

 Explorations